-Staffan de Mistura, the UN Special Envoy for Syria, denounced the air raid.
-"Our outrage at this attack is enormous ...
+Staffan de Mistura, United Nations Special Envoy for Syria, denounced the air raid.
+"Our outrage at this attack is enormous...
 The convoy was the outcome of a long process of permission and preparations to assist isolated civilians," he said.

 | Inside Story - Europe debating Syria's war

 Syria's military on Monday declared that the seven-day, US-Russian brokered ceasefire was over as the government and opposition traded accusations over mounting violations.